hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 This is where the main difference to the :ref:`one-step-deposit-workflow` starts.
 The Multi-Step Deposit Automation service will now auto-accept the transfer offer.

-5. The Multi-Step Deposit Automation regularly queries for pending transfer offers for known deposit accounts.
+5. The Multi-Step Deposit Automation regularly queries the Canton Integration DB for pending transfer offers for known deposit accounts.
 It thus observes the pending transfer offer ``coid567`` and accepts it as follows.

     a.
 Multi-Step Deposit Automation retrieves the URL for Acme's Registry API Server